🕰️ Nostalgia from the World of Programming

 📍 Pascal

 Pascal was the language where I felt I was taking my first steps towards "structured" programming.
-With its strictness and clear rules, it forced me to think about code structure and organization, a lesson that stays with me to this day..
+It forced me to think about code structure and organization.

 program HelloWorld;